Quick Comparison: V7 vs V12 - Spec & Test Overview

 The V12 Detect I purchased (the Slim Absolute Extra) comes with two – the laser slim roller and standard brush roll similar to the Dyson V8, while the V7 MotorHead only has the standard brush roll.

-Here’s a close look at the Dyson V7 Motorhead attachment.
+Here’s a close-up of the Dyson V7 Motorhead attachment.

 These nozzles are similar in size and brush design, so there’s not much variance in cleaning performance.